nuxeo/doc.nuxeo.com-content/src/studio/nuxeo-studio/working-in-studio/external-templates/default-configuration-templates.md

 This project should be used as a demo and learning tool.
 It provides a full working example of video operations that can be performed from the UI, via user friendly dialogs (see the elements in the “video-utils” folder, in Studio Designer).

 Once installed, in the Automation Scripting section of Studio Modeler you can read the comments in the `videoUtils_README` JavaScript Automation chain for details and usage.

+## Image Cropper

+Image Cropper is a set of utilities (UI element, automation scripts, etc.) to display a "Crop Image" dialog for documents with the "Picture" facet.
+The result of the crop can then be downloaded, saved as a new document or added to the renditions.
+It can be output as jpeg or png.

+Also, it uses Google Vision crop suggestions if a Google API key is found in the configuration.

+All this behavior can be tuned once the template is imported, to fit your custom business rules.
+Please, read the ImageCropper_README script for more details.